LvMalware/ghrepo/README.md

 it allows you to create and/or update GitHub repositories directly from the command line (which is much faster than opening the browser every time).

-To use it, you need to configure your local GitHub with your username and your application token.
+To use it, you need to configure your local GitHub info with your username and your application token.

     Example: 'git config --global github.user <username>'